olzhasar/go-fileserver/README.md

-# Simple File Server
+# go-fileserver

-A simple file server built with Go Programming Language
+A tiny file server implemented in Go Programming Language

 ## Features

-- Upload a file to the server via an HTTP POST request
+- Upload a file to the server using HTTP POST request
-- Download a file from the server via an HTTP GET request
+- Download a file from the server using HTTP GET request
+- Log every incoming request with duration info to `stdout`

 ## Usage